jacob-shuman/ephemurl/README.md

 # 🌎 Web Based

 **TL;DR: All ephemurl apps are web based and can be installed as progressive web apps.
-Each app is hosted using Netlify's free plan.**
+Each app is hosted using Cloudflare page's free plan.**

 All ephemurl tools I want to build tools will be web based mainly for 2 reasons: